niieani/typescript-vs-flowtype/README.md

-# Typescript vs Flow
+# TypeScript vs Flow

+Both TypeScript and Flow are very similar products and even about 90% of their syntax is the same.
-Differences between Flowtype and TypeScript 2.1 -- syntax, usage and usability
+In this document I've tried to compile the differences between Flowtype and TypeScript 2.1 -- syntax, usage and usability.

 ## Disclamer